kodgemisi/better-error-pages-spring-boot-starter/README.md

 Just add the dependency to your maven/gradle of your Spring Boot application then it will autoconfigure itself and _Better Error Pages_ will be available if your active profiles includes `dev` or `development`.

+It is assumed that you are already using **thymeleaf** as template engine.

 **Adding the dependency to your project**

 ```xml